 “Listen to your body as you’re practicing yoga,” she implored us.
 “Everyone has different body shapes and types and different limits.
 Just because a certain yoga pose is right for someone else, doesn’t mean it is right for you.”

 Warlick encouraged me and the rest of our Growing Bolder yoga class to pay attention to what we were feeling.

 “There should never be any pain in yoga,” she said.
 “Think of yoga simply as a way to wring out toxins from your body.”

 My favorite example was when she compared our bodies to a dirty dishrag.
 Stay with me.
 It’s not as bad it sounds.

 “When you do yoga, you squeeze all the toxins out, much like squeezing the dirty water from a dishrag,” she said.
 “Once the dirty water is gone, we can add clean water and use the rag again.
 Yoga takes out the toxins naturally and gently.”

 Warlick started practicing yoga in college.
 She noticed the benefits immediately when her stress level lowered.
 She said she felt relaxed, powerful, and had a positive experience from the start.
 Weighing 200 pounds as a teenager, Warlick said that yoga helped her drop 75 pounds.

 “Yoga helped me shed the weight and keep it off for the last 20 years,” she said.

-In 2020, Warlick began streaming her yoga classes on Twitch.
+In 2020, Warlick began streaming her yoga classes on the online platform Twitch.

 “Twitch really brings people together,” Warlick said.
 “Everyone is so supportive, and the other streamers really care about the health and wellness of people.”